swany91/RSS_Feed_Terminal/README.md

 # RSS_Feed_Terminal
-A Terminal based application that provides RSS Feeds
+A Terminal based application that provides RSS Feeds written in Ruby